An interesting comparison between your QMS and your Accounting

 There are lots of benefits for companies using their quality management system to navigate in exactly the same way they use their accounts.
 The management’s GPS, an integral part of the company’s workflows, where errors, shortcomings, and delays are recorded at the same level as any transaction in the accounting system.

 You use Wismatix QMS Manager at the same level as you use your accounting system.
 It’s easy and fast to register an error and you get statistical data for product errors and deviations quickly and in real time, and when you make decisions on the basis of the factual analysis, you make the right decision on time exactly as you do when you are basing your decision making on the company accounts.

 Highly skilled in the area of developing and implementing management systems in a variety of business areas.
-Focus areas are on process optimization, system effectiveness, customer and employee satisfaction, and the continuous improvement of business processes, products, and services.
+Focus areas are process optimization, system effectiveness, customer and employee satisfaction, and the continuous improvement of business processes, products, and services.

-Extensive experience within ISO 9001, ISO 13485, ISO 27001, ISO 14001 Management Systems, business process analysis and improvements, document management, internal and external audits, IT-security, project management, production systems, part-list systems, improving and managing product and production documentation and implementation of ERP systems.
+Extensive experience with ISO 9001, ISO 13485, ISO 27001, ISO 14001 Management Systems, business process analysis and improvements, document management, internal and external audits, IT-security, project management, production systems, part-list systems, improving and managing product and production documentation and implementation of ERP systems.